JensBender/chatgpt-cover-letter-generator/README.md

 ### 📝 Create Cover Letter
 Run `cover_letter_generator.ipynb` to automate each stage of creating a personalized cover letter:

 1. **Web Scraping**: Extracts job description text directly from the job posting URL using `Requests` and `BeautifulSoup`.
-The language of the job description is automatically detected using `langdetect`.
+Automatically detects the language of the job description using `langdetect`.
-2. **Information Extraction**: Uses `OpenAI's chat completions API (beta)` with the `response_format` parameter for `structured outputs` to extract the relevant information from the job description text in JSON format and leverages `Pydantic` to validate the JSON format against a defined schema.
+2. **Information Extraction**: Uses `OpenAI's chat completions API (beta)` with `structured outputs` to extract the relevant information from the job description in JSON format.
+Leverages `Pydantic` to validate the JSON format against a defined schema.
     ```
     {
       "employer": "OpenAI",